valentinb67/Novelty-components-of-scientific-productions/README.md

 # get_location.py

-`get_location.py` is a Python script for processing scientific publication data to extract geographic information about authors and their affiliated institutions.
-It uses the Google Maps Geocoding API and other libraries to map institution names to their respective cities, regions, states, and coordinates.
+`get_location.py` is a Python script designed to process scientific publication data and determine the geographic location of institutions associated with each author.
+Using the Google Maps Geocoding API, the script extracts detailed location information, such as city, region, state, latitude, and longitude, for every institution listed in the dataset.

+## Main Purpose

+This script processes `.csv` files containing metadata about publications, including authors and their institutions.
+For each institution, it identifies its geographic location and enriches the dataset with detailed positional information, making it easier to analyze the geographic distribution of scientific collaborations.

-## Features
+## Key Features

-- Converts institution names into geographic details (city, region, state, latitude, longitude).
+- Extracts geographic details (city, region, state, latitude, longitude) for each institution using the Google Maps Geocoding API.
-- Maps countries to their continents.
-- Processes `.csv` files to normalize and flatten author-institution data.
-- Enriches the dataset with geographic information.
+- Associates each author with their respective institution in a row-wise format.
+- Adds missing geographic details by validating latitude and longitude data.
+- Determines the continent of each institution's country for additional context.
-- Saves the processed data as new `.csv` files for further analysis.
+- Saves enriched data to `.csv` files for further analysis or visualization.

-This script is ideal for adding geographic context to publication datasets for research or visualization purposes.
+This script is particularly useful for researchers and analysts seeking to map the institutional affiliations of authors in scientific datasets and analyze the geographic distribution of their research outputs.